 How do we help incoming students make the transition into student life here at MBKU?
-We have a program we call Peer Advisors.
+We have a program we call Peer Advisers.

 Peer Advisor groups are made of one upperclassman, one faculty advisor, and nine incoming students.

-In addition to having an official role in Orientation for the incoming class, Peer Advisors will host regular office hours beginning the fall term.
+In addition to having an official role in Orientation for the incoming class, Peer Advisers will host regular office hours beginning the fall term.

 Peer Advisors have a blog hosted on the Student Portal system (MBKU’s in-house intranet system for the campus community) where various topics are discussed between incoming class members.

-Here is the flyer introducing the Peer Advisors to the incoming class for Fall 2016:
+Here is just a partial list in a flyer introducing the Peer Advisors to the incoming class for Fall 2019: